CarbonBuster/dala-whitepaper/README.md

 ## Soko
 > Soko means *market* in Swahili.

-###Introduction<div id="soko-introduction">
+### Introduction<div id="soko-introduction">
 Soko is a decentralized and trustless marketplace for products and services.

+### Architecture<div id="soko-architecture">
 The Soko protocol defines a procedure for defining, administering, buying, and selling products and services using a set of smart contracts and standardized interfaces.
 Soko has been heavily inspired in design by the 0x decentralized exchange protocol and the Dharma decentralized lending protocol.

+**End Users**<div id="soko-architecture-end-users">

+The end users of Soko are the entities looking to purhcase or provide services.
+These entities can be people, corporations, contracts, or systems and are separated into two categories:
+1. **Provider -** a party in a market transaction who is providing a service or product for a pre-determined and cryptographically agreed to amount.
+2. **Consumer -** a party in a marketplace transaction who is purchasing a service or product for the specified amount.

+**Intermediaries**<div id="soko-architecture-intermediaries">

+Intermediaries are entities who provide additional services to the protocol.
+There are two categories of intermediaries:
+1. **Reviewers -** a trusted entity or entities that collect market-determined fees for ensuring that service providers fulfill the offer that they have committed to.
+Reviewers may be people, contracts, or systems but commit to verifying the authenticity of a cryptographically signed confirmation from a service provider that the transaction has been completed as advertised.
+The nature of this verification will depend on the product or service being offered and the available mechanisms for verification.
+Importantly, *n* reviewers may be determined necessary to ensure the release of funds from escrow to a service provider.
+2. **Relayers -** relayers in Soko aggregate signed marketplace offers, and for an agreed fee, host the messages in a centralized marketplace and provide consumers the ability to purchase the services,.
+Relayers should further commit to offering the products and services with the highest reputation and have freedom to exclude services whose service delivery is questionable or non-existent based on reviewers and consumers attestations.

+**Reputation**<div id="soko-architecture-reputation">

+The reputation score is used to indicate relative reliability of consumers, providers, and reviewers.
+Reputation votes are cryptographically signed attestations of confidence or distrust in the ability of a provider or reviewer to fulfill their role as defined by the protocol.

+**Staking**<div id="soko-architecture-staking">

+Providers and reviewers may be required to stake $DALA before they can participate in the market.
+Staking amounts are determined based on a number of factors, such as the value of the product being offered and the reputation of the entity.

+**Contracts**<div id="soko-architecture-contracts">

 ## Kazi